microsoft/vscode-hexeditor/README.md

 ## Known Issues

-- Currently No major issues
+- Revert file command doesn't work ([#55](https://github.com/microsoft/vscode-hexeditor/issues/55))

 To track all issues / file a new issue please go to the Github repo https://github.com/microsoft/vscode-hexeditor/issues

 ## Release Notes

-### 1.0.0
+### 1.1.0

-- Hex Editor initial release
+- Added simple editing support for hex and decoded text
+- Fixed a bug with empty files not rendering correctly

 ### 1.0.1
 - Add instructions to the README on how to use the extension
 - Add an Open with HexEditor command

+### 1.0.0
+- Hex Editor initial release

 -----------------------------------------------------------------------------------------------------------